jujumiago/living-civilization-framework/GOVERNANCE.md

 The purpose of demonstrating capability is to encourage learning, improve standards, and inspire others.

-Recognition should celebrate constructive achievement rather than personal superiority.
+Recognition should celebrate constructive achievement, encourage learning, and share good practices rather than promote personal superiority or diminish the value of others.

 ---